Drunk tank: Czech Republic

 In the Czech Republic the name is protialkoholní záchytná stanice, colloquially záchytka.
 The first such institution in Czechoslovakia was opened in 1951 by psychiatrist Jaroslav Skála; its first patient was a Russian naval engineer.
 During its first 30 years of service, Prague's sobering-up station treated over 180,000 people.
 Other facilities in the country treated over 1,000,000 people.
 During its peak in Czechoslovakia, there were over 63 such institutions.

 Poland

 In Poland drunk tanks or "sobering-up chambers" (izba wytrzeźwień) exist in bigger cities (52 as of 2013), hosting a total of 300,000 people yearly.
 Being drunk by itself is not an offense.
 If police find a drunk person wandering near railroad tracks, or in harsh weather, they will try to return the person home.
 If the person is violent or a danger to others, they will be sent to a drunk tank.
 These facilities charge fees just like hotels, usually the highest legal rates possible, thus they're known as "the most expensive hotel in town".
-In 2019, the highest legal fee was 309 złoty (about USD80) for 24 hours.
+In 2019, the highest legal fee was 309 złoty (about US$80) for 24 hours.